Ologies Series: Interactive Fantasy Encyclopedias

 Dungeonology

-Volo takes you on an unforgettable journey to the Forgotten Realms.
+Volo Geddarm takes you on an unforgettable journey to the Forgotten Realms.
 From the dreaming spires of Waterdeep to the frozen majesty of Drizzt Do’Urden’s Icewind Dale and from the despicable Underdark to the mysterious Underchasm you’ll learn the history, secrets and wonders of this incredible world.

 Knightology

-Knightology: A True Account of the Most Valiant Knights (2017)
+Knightology: A True Account of the Most Valiant Knights (2017) by Sir Lancelot Marshal; edited by Dugald Steer, illustrated by Fabio Leone, Ollie Cuthbertson, and David Demaret.

 The book tells of tough tournaments, castle construction and defence, weapon mastery, going on Crusades amongst other knightly pursuits.
 Explore exceptional knights from both history and legend.
 The author, Sir Lancelot Marshal (a descendent of the most famous knight – Sir William Marshal), has left the book to his squire as he sets off on a quest to discover the true burial site of King Arthur and his infamous sword Excalibur.
 Can the tales within the book be true?
 And why was the true location of King Arthur and his sword kept secret?

-→ Buy UK edition from Amazon | Waterstones | Blackwells | Foyles | Abes | eBay
+→ OOP.
+Buy UK edition from Amazon | Abes | eBay

 Ghostology